VM Scaling and Load Balancing via Cost Optimal MDP Solution: Formal System Definition

-Each admitted task gives a fixed reward, while rejected task incur a fine, denoted by $\{r,f\}$, respectively.
-Each queue can be deployed and destroyed dynamically, according to the demand.
-Intuitively, the number of queues may infinitely grow for some sets of parameters.
-For example, in the case where it holds $\lambda\gg\mu$, while rejected tasks incur high fines.
-On the other hand, the amount of available queues is expected to be bounded by general system limitations.
-We will assume henceforth that the number of active queues is limited.
-Note that in the case where no VM is currently deployed, or the existing VMs (queues) are full, the incoming task is rejected.
-Hence, in the case deployment time is instantaneous, rejection can be avoided by immediate queue deployment.
+The Service revenues (SR) are primarily composed of rewards for admitted tasks and fines for rejected tasks.
+We assume that an admitted task gives a fixed reward, while a rejected task incurs a fine, denoted by $\{r,f\}$, respectively.
+Intuitively, the number of queues may infinitely grow for some sets of parameters, as long as the total cost is minimized.
+For example, in the case where $\lambda\gg\mu$, and rejected tasks incur high fines, it always profitable to have as many VMs deployed as needed in order to avoid tasks rejections.
+On the other hand, the number of available queues is expected to be bounded by both general system limitations and economic considerations.
+We will naturally assume henceforth that the number of active queues is limited.
+In case that there is no active VM, i.e., immediately after the VNF on-boarding and before its VM deployment or in case that all active VMs are overloaded and cannot accommodate new tasks an incoming task would be rejected.
+However, for the hypothetical configuration where the deployment time is instantaneous, rejection could be avoided by an immediate VM deployment.
+This configuration merely has theoretical value and is unpractical.
+Hence we will assume for our validation setup that the deployment time is not negligible at all times.
+Furthermore our equations account for the deployment times.